 | Physical count cycle | Weekly or perpetual | Monthly | Quarterly |

 These are sensible defaults.
 Volatile A-items may need daily review; stable C-items with a single reliable supplier can tolerate even lighter controls.
 The point is differentiation — applying the same cadence and service target to a $320,000 SKU band and a $20,000 SKU band wastes both money and operator attention.
+The physical count cadence in the table above maps directly to a cycle counting program: rotating partial counts that verify Inventory Record Accuracy (IRA) without halting operations, scheduled more tightly for the A-tier items where a ghost-stock error is most expensive.

 Where ABC analysis breaks down: the demand-pattern blind spot

-ABC classification ranks by .
+ABC classification ranks by value.
 An A-item that sells three units every day has fundamentally different replenishment needs than an A-item that sells zero units for six weeks and then thirty in a single large order.
 Both are A-class by AUV.
 But applying the same safety-stock formula or the same forecast method to both will systematically over-stock or under-stock one of them.

 The missing dimension is demand variability.
 The coefficient of variation (CV²) measures how volatile non-zero demand is relative to its mean.
 The Syntetos–Boylan–Croston (SBC) framework combines CV² with a second parameter — ADI (Average Demand Interval, the average number of periods between non-zero demand observations) — to classify each item into four demand regimes: